DURATION

 • Security: To ensure your comfort and security, you might encounter a few security checks when you arrive at the venue.

 • Dress code: Smart casual or semi-formal attire is the way to go.
-We recommend comfortable shoes, since this experience involves moving between locations.

 • Outside food: While outside food isn't usually allowed, many theaters have cafes or restaurants nearby for you to check out before or after the show.